The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Creating classroom book corners / reading areas designed by learners (possibly as part of an enterprise project)

-Displaying new reading material suggestions, eg. 'Hot Books' / 'Bookflix'
+Displaying new reading material suggestions, e.g. 'Hot Books' / 'Bookflix'

 Having displays about the power of reading